gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 These “call tree” frames *are* destroyed along with their local state and host instances, but only when the [reconciliation](#reconciliation) rules say it’s necessary.
 If you ever read React source, you might have seen these frames being referred to as [Fibers](https://en.wikipedia.org/wiki/Fiber_(computer_science)).

 Fibers are where the local state actually lives.
-When state is updated, React marks the Fibers below as needing reconciliation, and calls those components.
+When the state is updated, React marks the Fibers below as needing reconciliation, and calls those components.

 ## Context